WordPress/wordpress-playground/docs/index.md

 A browser should open and take you to your very own WordPress Playground at `http://127.0.0.1:8777/wordpress.html`!

+Any changes you make to `.ts` files will be live-reloaded.
+Changes to `Dockerfile` require a full rebuild.

 ## Architecture overview

 Here's a high-level breakdown of how WordPress Playground works: